 Expert Sergey Nikitin conducting a skull superimposition

-In recollection, nine tourists leaded by Igor Dyatlov went on a trek in the winter of 1959 in the mountains of the Northern Urals.
+In recollection, nine hikers leaded by Igor Dyatlov went on a trek in the winter of 1959 in the mountains of the Northern Urals.
 A month later the rescuers discovered their cut tent.
 And in a radius of one and a half kilometers from it - five frozen bodies.
 The corpses of the rest were found only in May.
-Almost all the tourists were stripped and half-dressed.
+Almost all the hikers were stripped and half-dressed.
 Some had fatal injuries.
 It is not clear even to these days why the hikers ran away at a severe cold to their demise.

 "Komsomolskaya Pravda" organized the exhumation of the body of the most mysterious member of the Dyatlov group: The investigation continues.

 On April 12 at the Ivanovskoe Cemetery in Yekaterinburg, we exhumed the body of one of the most mysterious members of Dyatlov's group - Semyon Zolotaryov.
 We will talk for the time being with the prefix - presumably - Zolotaryov, because DNA expertise is not yet ready.

 The very moment when the skull was found